Ultihamed/Javascript_Notes/5_async_and_performance.md

 ## Promises

 - Most new async APIs being added to **JavaScript**/DOM platform are being built on Promises.
+- Promises can have, at most, one resolution value (fulfillment or rejection).
 - With Promises, the `then(..)` call can actually take two functions, the first for fulfillment, and the second for rejection.
 For example:

     ```js